EthanJX/Submarine-Explorer/README.md

 # Submarine-Explorer
-This is a JavaScript game
+This is a JavaScript game program
+This game involves the player guiding a submarine around the screen, trying to catch treasure that has fallen overboard from a shipwreck.